Infinite-dimensional stochastic differential equations and tail $ \sigma$-fields: Introduction.

 and also

-We will prove that ISDEs \eqref{:11e} and \eqref{:11f} have the same strong solutions, reflecting the dynamical rigidity of two-dimensional stochastic Coulomb systems called the Ginibre random point field (see Example \ref{e:24}).
+We shall prove that ISDEs \eqref{:11g} and \eqref{:11h} have the same strong solutions, reflecting the dynamical rigidity of two-dimensional stochastic Coulomb systems called the Ginibre random point field (see \sref{s:3}).

 All these examples are related to random matrix theory.
-ISDEs \eqref{:11b} and \eqref{:11c} with $ \beta = 1,2,4 $ are the dynamical bulk and soft edge scaling limits of the finite particle systems of Gaussian orthogonal/unitary/symplectic ensembles, respectively.
-ISDE \eqref{:2be1} with $ \beta = 1,2,4 $ is the hard edge scaling limit of those of the Laguerre ensembles.
-ISDEs \eqref{:11e} and \eqref{:11f} are dynamical bulk scaling limits of the Ginibre ensemble, which is a system of eigen-values of non-Hermitian Gaussian random matrices.
+ISDEs \eqref{:11b} and \eqref{:11c} with $ \beta = 1,2,4 $ are the dynamical bulk and soft-edge scaling limits of the finite particle systems of Gaussian orthogonal/unitary/symplectic ensembles, respectively.
+ISDE \eqref{:11f} with $ \beta = 1,2,4 $ is the hard-edge scaling limit of those of the Laguerre ensembles.
+ISDEs \eqref{:11g} and \eqref{:11h} are dynamical bulk scaling limits of the Ginibre ensemble, which is a system of eigen-values of non-Hermitian Gaussian random matrices.

 The next two examples have interaction potentials of Ruelle's class \cite{ruelle.2}.
-These potentials are also excluded by the previous results because of the polynomial decay at infinity.
-We will give a general theorem applicable to essentially all Ruelle's class potentials (see \tref{l:27}).
+The previous results also exclude these potentials because of the polynomial decay at infinity.
+We shall give a general theorem applicable to substantially all Ruelle's class potentials (see \tref{l:V2}).